zeux/phyx/README.md

 ## Building

+To build the project, you first have to clone it using `--recursive` option to fetch the [microprofile](https://github.com/zeux/microprofile) submodule.

 On Linux/Mac, use `make` to build the project, and `make run` to run the demo.
 Makefile automatically picks the optimal compilation settings for the host system, using AVX2/FMA as appropriate.

 On Windows, open `phyx.sln` in Visual Studio 2017 and build & run from there.
 Note that the project file is configured to assume AVX2 support; if your system doesn't have AVX2, you will need to disable it by removing `__AVX2__` from preprocessor defines and switching the code generation instruction set to "Streaming SIMD Extensions 2 (/arch:SSE2)" - both modifications can be done in project properties.